tommikaikkonen/redux-orm-primer/README.md

     // Session instance.
     const { Todo, Tag, User } = session;

-    // Start by creating entities that's props are not dependent
+    // Start by creating entities whose props are not dependent
     // on others.
     const user = User.create({
         id: 0, // optional.
 If omitted, Redux-ORM uses a number sequence starting from 0.